mohanr/mohanr.github.io/_posts/2016-12-21-JoyOfOCaml.md

 This short article does not explain the basics of OCaml.
 Nor is it too advanced.
 The functions are kept as simple as possible.
 This is the learner's perspective after all.

-Dr Xavier Leroy was awarded the Milner Award 2016 for achivements including OCaml.
+Dr Xavier Leroy was awarded the Milner Award in 2016 for achivements including OCaml.

 ### Development environment